clone95/File-generator/README.md

                                                                           - type the name
                                                                           - press enter

-so, for example if i have to generate  50 different files, i justa have 50*2 = 100 steps, instead of 50 * 5 250 steps
+so, for example if i have to generate  50 different files, i just have 50*2 = 100 steps, instead of 50 * 5 = 250 steps